Aktion T4: Background

 At the beginning of the twentieth century, the sterilisation of people carrying what were considered to be hereditary defects and in some cases those exhibiting what was thought to be hereditary "antisocial" behaviour, was a respectable field of medicine.
-Canada, Denmark, Switzerland and the US had passed laws enabling coerced sterilisation.
+Canada, Denmark, Switzerland and the United States had passed laws enabling coerced sterilisation.
 Studies conducted in the 1920s ranked Germany as a country that was unusually reluctant to introduce sterilisation legislation.
 In his book Mein Kampf (1924), Hitler wrote that one day racial hygiene "will appear as a deed greater than the most victorious wars of our present bourgeois era".

 In July 1933, the "Law for the Prevention of Hereditarily Diseased Offspring" prescribed compulsory sterilisation for people with conditions thought to be hereditary, such as schizophrenia, epilepsy, Huntington's chorea and "imbecility".
 Sterilisation was also legalised for chronic alcoholism and other forms of social deviance.
 The law was administered by the Interior Ministry under Wilhelm Frick through special Hereditary Health Courts (Erbgesundheitsgerichte), which examined the inmates of nursing homes, asylums, prisons, aged-care homes and special schools, to select those to be sterilised.
 It is estimated that 360,000 people were sterilised under this law between 1933 and 1939.